MokoSan/DeepDives/EssentialsOfGarbageCollection/README.md

    3. Collector closely communicates with the allocator
       1. Synchronizing on the Object Header structure to update the metadata associated the allocations.
    4. Mutator may not know that the collector exists as it interacts primarily with the allocator.
-   5. Some languages expose APIs to directly interact with the collecotr.
+   5. Some languages expose APIs to directly interact with the collector.
       1. ``System.gc()`` in Java.
       2. ``gc.collect()`` in Python.
 5. __Stop The World__: The state the mutator is put in when the collector starts its work.
 All the threads are put to sleep for the process of collection to take place.